gebhardm/flmlocal/README.md

 The implementation sits on top of the [Paho JavaScript client](https://eclipse.org/paho/clients/js/) to receive and compute MQTT (sensor) messages.

 ## How to use
-To utilize this implementation, `git clone` the [repository](http://github.com/gebhardm/flmlocal) and copy the content of the [www/](www/) folder to your Fluksometer with firmware version >2.4.x.<br>
+To utilize this implementation, `git clone` the [repository](http://github.com/gebhardm/flmlocal) and copy the content of the [www/](www/) folder to your Fluksometer version 03E with firmware version 3.5.8-beta.<br>
 Alternatively [download the ZIP](https://github.com/gebhardm/flmlocal/archive/master.zip) and unpack it, but be aware that you then cannot get updates with an easy `pull`.
 So, take some time to learn about [Git](http://git-scm.com/) and install it on your computer.

-The current implementation reflects the state as of the Fluksometer firmware version 2.5.0 (please note that the original files `www/index.html` and `www/scripts/app.js` are overwritten - factory reset remains unchanged, of course).<br>
+The current implementation reflects the state as of the FLM03E firmware version 3.5.8-beta (please note that the original files `www/index.html` and `www/scripts/app.js` are overwritten; a factory reset should recover these).<br>

 Use the linux/OS X command **scp** for this purpose; for windows use [WinSCP](http://winscp.net).
 When changed to the [www/](www/) directory, perform a